Matt Skiba

-Matthew Thomas Skiba (born February 24, 1976) is an American musician and songwriter best known as the co-lead vocalist and guitarist of the punk rock band Alkaline Trio, and served as the co-lead vocalist and guitarist of Blink-182 from 2015 to 2022.
+Matthew Thomas Skiba (born February 24, 1976) is an American musician and songwriter best known as the co-lead vocalist and guitarist of the punk rock band Alkaline Trio.
+He also served as the co-lead vocalist and guitarist of Blink-182 from 2015 to 2022.
 Skiba's lyrical content commonly involves dark romantic themes.

 Alkaline Trio formed in 1996 with Skiba as the frontman.
 Since then, the band has released ten full-length albums over two decades.
 Skiba also recorded albums with side projects including Heavens and theHELL, as well as two full-length solo albums with his backing band, the Sekrets.
+Most recently Skiba also played in a garage-punk supergroup named Lektron in 2023.

 Following Tom DeLonge's second departure from Blink-182 in early 2015, Skiba was brought on to fill in for three shows and was later made a full-time member.
 He recorded two albums with the band, California (2016) and Nine (2019), before DeLonge returned in 2022.

 Early life and family

 Matthew Thomas Skiba was born on February 24, 1976, in Chicago, Illinois, and grew up in McHenry, Illinois.
 He began playing piano and drums at an early age.
 His first concert was Public Image Ltd. After high school, Skiba was interested in graphic design but dropped out of art school after one year.
 In 1996, while working as a bike messenger delivering beepers, he decided to switch from drums to guitar.
 Prior to that he played in bands including Blunt, Jerkwater, and the Traitors.

-Skiba has 2 siblings and is of Ukrainian descent.
-His mother, Joan Skiba, is a fourth and fifth grade teacher at Woods Creek Elementary School in Crystal Lake, Illinois.
-His father, Thomas Skiba (1942–2022), was an oral surgeon in Crystal Lake who served in the Vietnam War.
+Skiba has two sisters, Lynsay and Courtney, and is of Ukrainian descent.
+His mother, Joan Skiba, served as an emergency room nurse for the United States Army Nurse Corps during the Vietnam War, and later became an elementary school teacher after spending two decades in emergency medicine.
+His father, Thomas Skiba (1942–2022), also served in Vietnam for the United States Army Dental Corps.
+He later opened private practices as an oral surgeon in the Chicago area and became a professor of dentistry at the University of Illinois - Chicago.